iclr-blogposts/2024/_posts/2024-05-07-deqalg-reasoning.md

 ## What do we take away?

 1. Training to reach a fixed point can work as way to determine when to stop reasoning.
 But it gets increasingly more difficult as the underlying problem gets harder.
-2. It's unclear what inductive bias to choose in order to ensure fast convergence to a fixed point.
+2. It's unclear what inductive bias to choose in order to ensure fast enough convergence to a fixed point.
 There are downsides such as uninformative gradients at the fixed point.
 3. Optimisation is tricky and stands in the way.
 In particular, with implicit differentiation through the fixed point.